Veteran ANC stalwart Albertina Sisulu has died at the age of 92 in her Linden, Johannesburg home, SABC news reported on Thursday.

 “Even in the struggle, if people don’t know what they are fighting for it is useless,” she said in later years.

-“We must educate our women because often they suffer the most—and their children with them.
+“We must educate our women because often they suffer the most — and their children with them.
+If we all knew what was really important, we would just need to shout once.”

 Sisulu started work in Johannesburg as a midwife in 1946, often walking to visit patients in townships.